meltwater/mlabs-koa/docs/README.md

   See [createHealthy].
   The `health` key must be provided and will be used by default for any unspecified health checks.
-- `start`: Async function to wait on before server startup: called before server has started accepting new connections.
+- `start`: Async function to wait on before server is ready: called after server has started accepting new connections.
 - `stop`: Async function to wait on before server shutdown: called after server has stopped accepting new connections.
 - `app`: The Koa app to mount.